inouiw/capacitor-native-google-one-tap-signin/README.md

 initialize(options: InitializeOptions): Promise<void>;

 /**
- * Tries to first auto-sign-in the user and if not successful sign-in the user with one tap/click.
+ * Tries to first auto-sign-in the user and if not successful uses one tap/click sign-in.
- * @returns A Promise object that resolves to an object with isSuccess, success and noSuccess properties.
+ * @returns A Promise that resolves to a result option object.
  */
 tryAutoOrOneTapSignIn()
   : Promise<SignInResultOption>;

 /**
- * Tries to first auto-sign-in the user and if not successful sign-in the user with one tap/click.
+ * Tries to first auto-sign-in and if not successful sign-in the user with one tap/click.
- * @param onResult A callback that is passed an object with isSuccess, success and noSuccess properties.
+ * @param onResult A callback that is passed the result option object.
  */
 tryAutoOrOneTapSignInWithCallback(onResult: (value: SignInResultOption) => void)
 : Promise<void>;